Oliver Sherwood: Stables

 Oliver Sherwood trained his horses at Rhonehurst, Lambourn, from 1984 to 2021.
 He moved out of Rhonehurst in 2021, to rent Neardown Stables, Upper Lambourn.
 The yard is owned by successful ex-trainer Charlie Mann, who retired in 2021 with over 800 winners.
 Sherwood left Neardown when he retired in 2023.

 Education

-Sherwood attended public school at Radley and confessed he was "hopeless academically.”
+Sherwood attended public school at Radley and confessed he was not good academically.

 Personal data

-Sherwood married Tarnya in 1993.
-They have a daughter and a son: Sabrina and Archie.
+Sherwood married Tarnya in 1993, they have a daughter and a son.
 Tarnya also had a love for horses, being a National Hunt jockey before meeting Oliver, riding winners as a professional under rules.
 In 1989, she rode in the Grand National on Numerate, pulling up at the 21st fence.
 He was previously married to Denise, daughter of Fred Winter.
 He enjoys playing cricket and was the Lambourn Xl Captain.
 He also supports the UK's Chelsea Football Team.